IceBerge421/markdown-cv/index.md

 ### Tools and Software

 `2021-2023`
-***Disboard Scraper and Analysis Notebook***<br>**Berge, PS**.
+***Disboard Scraper and Analysis Notebook***<br>**PS Berge**.
 A Google Colaboratory notebook and toolkit for collecting and analyzing data about Discord server networks (with no additional coding required).
 Made in Python.
 [DOI:10.5281/zenodo.7305670](https://doi.org/10.5281/zenodo.7305670).
 Available at: [https://darcmode.org/scraper](https://darcmode.org/scraper)
 - Presented at D/ARC workshop "Working with Networked Discord Data."

 `2022`
- ***TwineSpace***<br>Cox, D., **Berge, PS**, Murray, J., & Salter, A. A Twine 2 story format supporting mixed-reality storytelling using AR.js and A-Frame.
+ ***TwineSpace***<br>Cox, D., **PS Berge**, Murray, J., & Salter, A. A Twine 2 story format supporting mixed-reality storytelling using AR.js and A-Frame.
 Made in JavaScript, HTML, CSS, A-Frame, and AR.js.
 [DOI:10.5281/zenodo.6915351](https://doi.org/10.5281/zenodo.6915351).
 Available at: [https://twinestory.space/](https://twinestory.space/)
 - Presented at the International Conference on Interactive Digital Storytelling 2022.
 - Presented at the annual meeting of the Association for Research in Digital Interactive Narratives.